Dr.Web Network Checker

 This component is not designed to manage distributed scanning of files located in a local file system, since it cannot replace the Dr.Web File Checker component.
 To manage distributed scanning of local files, use the Dr.Web MeshD component.

 Data can be shared either over an insecure channel or over a secure channel via SSL/TLS.
 To use a secure connection it is required to provide hosts that share files with valid certificates and SSL keys.
 To generate keys and certificates, you can use the openssl utility.
-An example of how to use the openssl utility to generate certificates and private keys is given in the Appendix E. Generating SSL certificates section.
+An example of how to use the openssl utility to generate certificates and private keys is given in the Appendix E. Generating SSL Certificates section.

 Details: